 COB Inclusion & Diversity Fellows

-The College of Business Inclusion and Diversity Fellows program encourages students to take your commitment to creating inclusive environments that celebrate diversity to new heights.
+The College of Business Inclusion and Diversity Fellows program encourages students to further their commitment to creating inclusive environments while celebrating diversity.
 This program considers the time you devote to topics related to inclusion and diversity to be an investment in our College, our campus, and your future.
 Earn credit for attending events, participating in organizations, studies abroad, and even certain courses.
 Participate in the program for four semesters and earn:

 - Inclusion and Diversity Fellow designation